-- Overall, we rate Scientific American a Pro-Science source based on advocating for the consensus of science and properly sourcing scientific information.
+- Overall, we rate Scientific American Pro-Science and Left-Center biased based on editorial positions that favor the left and through advocating for the consensus of science and properly sourcing scientific information.

 Factual Reporting: HIGH

 Founded in 1845, Scientific American is an American popular science magazine.
-Many famous scientists, including Albert Einstein, have contributed articles in the past 170 years.
-It is the oldest continuously published monthly magazine in the United States.
+Many famous scientists, including Albert Einstein, have contributed articles in the past 175 years.
+They are the oldest monthly magazine in the United States.

 Funded by / Ownership

 Scientific American is owned by Springer Nature, an academic publishing company created by the May 2015 merger of Springer Science+Business Media and Holtzbrinck Publishing Group‘s Nature Publishing Group, Palgrave Macmillan, and Macmillan Education.
 The company reported revenues of €1.64 billion in 2017.
-The magazine is funded through subscriptions and advertising.
-The website is funded through online advertisements and sponsored content.
+Subscriptions and advertising fund the Magazine, while online advertisements and sponsored content fund the website.

 Analysis / Bias

-In review, Scientific American is a popular science magazine and website that covers general science, technology, health, psychology, the environment and history.
-There is rarely use of loaded language and all information is properly sourced.
-Scientific American covers science through the consensus on GMO’s and climate change.
-Editorially, Scientific American is not in favor of President Trump’s climate and deregulation stances as evidenced by this: Scientific American slams Donald Trump’s anti-science rhetoric in a rare op-ed.
+In review, Scientific American is a popular science magazine and website covering general science, technology, health, psychology, the environment, and history.
+Information is properly sourced and does not use loaded language.
+Scientific American covers science through the consensus on GMOs and climate change.
+Editorially, Scientific American is not in favor of former President Trump’s climate and deregulation stances.
+Evidenced by this: Scientific American slams Donald Trump’s anti-science rhetoric in a rare op-ed.

-Overall, we rate Scientific American a Pro-Science source based on advocating for the consensus of science and properly sourcing scientific information.
-(11/14/2016) Updated (D. Van Zandt 4/3/2019)
+Overall, we rate Scientific American Pro-Science and Left-Center biased based on editorial positions that favor the left and through advocating for the consensus of science and properly sourcing scientific information.
+(11/14/2016) Updated (D. Van Zandt 12/09/2022)